Haydarpaşa suburban: History

 A railway to Gebze was originally built by the Ottoman Empire in 1873, as part of the railway to İzmit.
 This line was at first built for the Sultan, but later served the heavy population along the northeastern shores of the Sea of Marmara.
 However, few trains ran on the line during the time when the government operated it.
 The Ottoman government soon sold the line to a private enterprise, the Anatolian Railway (CFOA).
-The CFOA started regular train service between İstanbul and İzmit (as well as Gebze) in the 1890s.
+The CFOA started regular train service between Istanbul and İzmit (as well as Gebze) in the 1890s.
 Service was suspended from 1914 to 1919 during the First World War.
 After the Republic of Turkey was formed in 1923, the CFOA continued to operate commuter service until 1927, when the Turkish State Railways acquired the CFOA.
 The newly formed State Railways (TCDD) continued the commuter service formerly provided by the CFOA.

 After World War II, new locomotives and railcars were delivered to Turkey and used on the line.
 In 1962, new E8000 EMUs were ordered as part of TCDD's plans to upgrade the line.
 In the following years, the tracks were doubled and electrified, and the stations were all renovated.
 Beginning in late 1968, these EMUs started test runs on the line.
 On 29 May 1969 increased commuter service with the new EMUs began operation.
 In 1971, new E40000 electric locomotives started to operate on the line.
-In 1972, E14000 EMUs were introduced, and the E40000 were put on regional service between İstanbul and Adapazarı.
+In 1972, E14000 EMUs were introduced, and the E40000 were put on regional service between Istanbul and Adapazarı.
 The route however deteriorated for the next three decades and during the mid-2000s, the EMUs were in bad shape and the tracks were in need of repair.

 In 2003, the Marmaray project started construction of a tunnel underneath the Bosphorus, as well as the upgrade to this line.
 Plans were finalized, and the line was first partially closed between Gebze and Pendik, with the whole line closed as of 19 June 2013 for at least 2 years.
 The planned reopening in June 2015 was delayed until March 2019 when the line went back into service despite protests from the unions that final tests had not yet been completed.